On this Page

 The following are general guidelines for Adjunct Professor, Postdoctoral Fellows and University Research Associates based on Tri Agency rules.

-- Their term of appointment should be at least 3 years during the award or span the award period if it is shorter than 3 years.
+- Their term of appointment should be at least 3 years or span the award period if it is shorter than 3 years.

 - They may need to be eligible to supervise the research of students (e.g. thesis supervision, not supervision of regular course or lab assignments)